Gitari65/Gitari65/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... a news/article app and website
-- 😎 Skills-  Android(java & Kotlin) and full stack css,Html,Js,NodeJs,Springboot(*learning)
+- 😎 Skills-  Android(java & Kotlin) and full stack- css,Html,Js,NodeJs,Springboot(*learning)
 - 🌱 I’m currently learning ...
 WebDevelopment and Apis
 - 👯 I’m looking to collaborate on ...
 Android or Web project
 - 🤔 I’m looking for help with ...
 Internships